module Uwt_io:sig..end

 val eprintl : string -> unit Lwt.t

-val eprintf : ('a, unit, string, unit Lwt.t) Pervasives.format4 -> 'a
+val eprintf : ('a, unit, string, unit Lwt.t) Pervasives.format4 -> 'a%! does nothing here.
+To flush the channel, use Uwt_io.(flush stderr).

-val eprintlf : ('a, unit, string, unit Lwt.t) Pervasives.format4 -> 'a
+val eprintlf : ('a, unit, string, unit Lwt.t) Pervasives.format4 -> 'a%! does nothing here.
+To flush the channel, use Uwt_io.(flush stderr).

-val hexdump_stream : output_channel -> char Lwt_stream.t -> unit Lwt.t
+val hexdump_stream : output_channel -> char Lwt_stream.t -> unit Lwt.thexdump_stream oc byte_stream produces the same output as the

-command hexdump -C
+command hexdump -C.

-hexdump oc str = hexdump_stream oc (Lwt_stream.of_string str)
+val hexdump : output_channel -> string -> unit Lwt.thexdump oc str = hexdump_stream oc (Lwt_stream.of_string str)

-typefile_name =
+typefile_name =string

 Type of file names